 I said, “You mean, I can have comfort food?”

 She tells me to shut up and get what I want.
 I don’t remember what I got, but I remember it was really good.

 As I eat, it dawns on me.
 I am a motherless child.
 I say this out loud.
 Sef nods.
 I say, “This will take some getting used to.
 I wonder how long.”

 “It’s only been a few hours,” she says.
 She wishes she knew her grandmother when she was able.
 She became sick when she was ten.
-She didn’t know her when she hiked, rode bikes, prospected for precious stones played croquette, gardened, pained, did woodwork.
+She didn’t know her when she hiked, rode bikes, prospected for precious stones, played croquette, gardened, painted, did woodwork.
 When Sef knew her, she was barely still able to crochet.

 My son does not know her without a wheelchair, barely able to speak.

 I think we were meeting with the rabbi around 1 at the Funeral Home of Lantana, about 20 minutes north of there.
 It was Shabbos, which means my mother could not be buried that day.
 It’s Jewish tradition to bury the dead within 24 hours unless it’s Shabbos, in which case it’s two days.
 At some point that morning I called my wife, Lee, and let her know.
 She had known my mother for about thirty years, so it was more than just her mother-in-law having died.
 She said she would throw some clothing in a bag for me, something appropriate for a funeral, and she would rent a car and come down, and she’d be there sometime that afternoon.
 We had only one car at that point.

 We all met with the rabbi, and I instantly liked this fellow.
 He wanted us to write down things about my mother, things he should mention, things her friends would know, things he should know; he wanted us to treat him as though he would have been her friend.
 He made sure he pronounced her name properly, what she would want to be called, what she would want people to know.
 Then there was the matter of planning the funeral day.
 It was Saturday, the funeral would have to be Monday.